toddjordan/guides/source/localizable/tutorial/routes-and-templates.md

 3. A route template, describing the page represented by the route. _`(app/templates/about.hbs)`_

 Opening `/app/router.js` shows that there is a new line of code for the _about_ route, calling `this.route('about')` in the `map` function.

-Calling the function `this.route(routeName)`, tells the Ember router to load the specified route handler when the user navigates to the URI with the same name.
+Calling the function `this.route(routeName)`, tells the Ember router to run the specified route handler when the user navigates to the URI with the same name.
-In this case when the user navigates to `/about`, the route handler represented by `/app/routes/about.js` will be used.
+In this case when the user navigates to `/about`, the route handler represented by `/app/routes/about.js` will be run.

 See the guide for [defining routes](../../routing/defining-your-routes/) for more details.

 ```app/router.js